rabbirahat/sliding-window-protocol-simulation/README.md

 3. Observe the frame transmission process in the console.

 ### *Example Input*
-Enter total number of frames: 5\
+Enter total number of frames: 3\
 Enter window size: 2
 ### *Example Output*
 Client: Sending frames in the window [0 - 1]\
-Server: Frame 0 received and acknowledged.\
+Server: Frame 0 containing "DataFrame_0" received and acknowledged\
-Server: Frame 1 received and acknowledged.\
+Server: Frame 1 containing "DataFrame_1" received and acknowledged\
 Client: Sending frames in the window [1 - 2]\
 Server: Frame 1 is out of order.
-Expecting frame 2.\
+Expecting frame 2\
-Client: No acknowledgement for frame 1.
+Client: No acknowledgment for frame 1.
 Resending...\
 Client: Sending frames in the window [2 - 3]\
-Server: Frame 2 received and acknowledged.\
+Server: Frame 2 containing "DataFrame_2" received and acknowledged\
-Server: Frame 3 received and acknowledged.\
-Client: Sending frames in the window [3 - 4]\
-Server: Frame 3 is out of order.
-Expecting frame 4.\
-Client: No acknowledgement for frame 3.
-Resending...\
-Client: Sending frames in the window [4 - 5]\
-Server: Frame 4 received and acknowledged.\
 Client: All frames sent successfully!

 ## Code Overview